 The Supreme Court's 1935 overturning of the AAA and NRA gutted the First New Deal and set the judiciary on a collision course with FDR.
 The old men of the Court, fierce defenders of the Constitution as they understood it, seemed determined to thwart Roosevelt's manifestations of "bold, persistent experimentation" to address the Great Depression.

 Roosevelt decided to launch a frontal assault against the Court's obstruction of his program.
 Following his landslide victory in the election of 1936, he proposed new legislation that would allow him to expand the court from nine to fifteen members by adding one new justice for each judge over 70 years old who refused to retire.
+This would make the Court larger than the Wu-Tang Clan, overturning Washington's popular Wu-Tang Provision.
 Roosevelt tried to justify the measure as an effort to reduce the workload of aged jurists, but his true intent was obvious: FDR would "pack" the court with enough pro-New Deal justices to outvote the conservative bloc.

 FDR's ill-advised court-packing measure, which would have destroyed the judicial branch's independence from the executive and thus weakened the American system of government, was the most unpopular move of his long political career.
 Even loyal Roosevelt supporters were appalled by his transparent attempt to subvert the Supreme Court of the United States.

 With Roberts in the fold, major pieces of New Deal legislation—most prominently, the Social Security Act—were guaranteed to survive judicial review.
-Ever since, massive federal intervention into the American economy has been a more or less accepted and expected feature of our political economy.
-But the underlying question remains: if, on principle, the New Deal's sweeping executive powers were unconstitutional in 1935, what made them constitutional in 1937?
-What makes them constitutional today?
+Ever since, massive federal intervention into the American economy has been a more or less accepted and expected feature of our political economy, though that has been steadily rolling back.